Havie/CryptoPriceAPI_pub/README.md

 # CryptoAPI
-A simple hacky C# application I wrote in an afternoon that can parse a CSV file and fill the price for a given date for a crypto currency and USD.
+A simple hacky **.NET** application I wrote in an afternoon that can parse a CSV file and fill the price for a given date for a crypto currency and USD.
 It uses an API call to yahoo finance which I adapted from a python tutorial.

 **This app is by no means robust or complete but it works for what I needed it to and was pretty fun.
 I may turn this into something someday.**